 410.802 - Independent Studies in Regulatory Science

-Students in the bioscience regulatory affairs program have the opportunity to enroll in an independent study course.
-This elective course is an option after a student has completed at least five graduate-level courses and has compiled a strong academic record.
+This course is open only to students in the MS in Regulatory Science program or the MS in Biotechnology with a concentration in Regulatory Affairs and may be taken only after the student has completed 5 courses and has compiled a strong academic record.
 Prior to proposing a project, interested students must have identified a study topic and a mentor who is familiar with their prospective inquiry and who is willing to provide guidance and oversee the project.
 The study project must be independent of current work-related responsibilities as determined by the project mentor.
-The mentor may be a faculty member teaching in the bioscience regulatory affairs program, a supervisor from the student's place of work, or any expert with appropriate credentials.
+The mentor may be a faculty member, a supervisor from the student's place of work, or any expert with appropriate credentials.
 The goal of the study project should be a "publishable" article.
-Students are required to submit a formal proposal for review and approval by the bioscience regulatory affairs program committee.
+Students are required to submit a formal proposal for review and approval by the regulatory science program committee.
 The proposal must be received by the Advanced Academic Programs office no later than one month prior to the beginning of the term in which the student wants to enroll in the course.
-Students must meet with a member of the program committee periodically for discussion of the project's progress, and a written document must be completed and approved by the program committee and project mentor for the student to receive graduate credit.
+Students must interact with a member of the program committee periodically for discussion of the project's progress, and a written document must be completed and approved by the program committee and project mentor for the student to receive graduate credit.
 Additional guidelines can be obtained from the AAP administrative office.
-This course is open only to students in the MS in Bioscience Regulatory Affairs program or the MS in Biotechnology with a concentration in Regulatory Affairs and may be taken only after 5 courses have been completed.

 410.803 - Regulatory Science Thesis